mariofusco/quarkus-drools-llm/README.md

 ## The password generator example

 Having to generate a strong but easy to remember password is a very common task that from time to time we are asked to perform while browsing the internet, so why not taking advantage of the creativity of an LLM for this?

+Actually in this situation we don't need a fully reliable LLM.
+Conversly it is more important if it could be even more creative than usual.
+To do so we can raise the LLM temperature that is a parameter that influences the language model's output, determining whether the output is more random and creative or more predictable.
+A higher temperature will result in lower probability, i.e more creative outputs.

+Thanks to the Quarkus integration this is easily achievable defining [a second and _hotter_ LLM model](https://github.com/mariofusco/quarkus-drools-llm/blob/main/src/main/resources/application.properties#L13) and [configuring the password generator to use it](https://github.com/mariofusco/quarkus-drools-llm/blob/main/src/main/java/org/hybridai/password/PasswordGenerator.java#L8).

-For instance we can ask to the LLM a word that relates with `football` and it could reply `goalkeeper`.
+In this way, we could for instance ask to the LLM to generate a random word that relates with `football` and it could reply `goalkeeper`.

 Unfortunately almost never we're allowed to use such a simple word as a password.
 Actually a password should obey to a few simple rules, such as having a certain length and containing at least a capital letter, a digit, a symbol and the blood of a black roaster killed on a full moon night.